claresudbery/clare-wiki-ably/pages/think/events/other-talks/aotb21.md

 - Some team members (the most experienced ones) play the role of agents of chaos - which they really enjoy!
 By taking out the most experienced ones, you really test the amount of knowledge sharing with the rest of the team.
 - People tend to prioritise fixing the issues they detect during chaos days

-2/9/21, Lightning talk - leading indicators / lagging indicators
+## 2/9/21, Lightning talk - leading indicators / lagging indicators

 - *wiki* in a cafe full of customers, want to know how much business will be done here in the next hour?
 - Look at the tables, because it's so busy you might think they're going to do great business - that's a lagging indicator because these people have already ordered.
 Maybe this is the end of lunch hour?
 - Or you could look at the queue.
 If it's long, that suggests they're about to do great business.
 That's a leading indicator because the sales haven't happened yet.
 - A good example from tesco: a button offering new functionality you would like to use.
 When you click on it, it says (paraphrased) "sorry, this function doesn't exist yet.
 We are just trying to gauge customer interest in this potential new feature."
 How many people click on that button will give you a leading indicator!

-3/9/21, Keynote - Gitte Klitgaard
+## 3/9/21, Keynote - Gitte Klitgaard, psychological safety

 Menti.com 4455 1044